usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-intro/step1/info.md

 ### Access Juice Shop profile page

->wait until the console on the right side is ready before accessing the website (otherwise you'll see a HTTP 502 Bad Gateway error)!
+>wait until the console on the right side is ready before accessing the backend (otherwise you'll see a HTTP 502 Bad Gateway error)!

 The [OWASP Juice Shop]({{TRAFFIC_HOST1_80}}) **demo web application** has been setup and will be used.

->initially the backend will be accessed unprotected (not using Core WAAP)
+>the attempt to make an SQL-injection will be not be successful (prevented by Core WAAP)

-[Access the unprotected juiceshop]({{TRAFFIC_HOST1_80}}) web application using your browser and execute an SQL-injection by logging in with:
+[Access the juiceshop]({{TRAFFIC_HOST1_80}}) web application using your browser and try to execute an SQL-injection by logging in with:

 * email `' OR true;` and
 * password `fail` (or anything else except empty)

-Now let's have a closer look at logs / actions taken by **USP Core WAAP**!
+Now let's have a closer look at logs / actions taken by **USP Core WAAP** in the next step!